How We Worship

 Worship Times and Styles

 In-person worship is held Sunday morning at 9am and 11am.
-The 9am service is our Contemporary Service with the 4Jesus Band, and the 11am service is our Traditional Service with mini choir.
-The 11am service will be livestreamed on our YouTube Channel and Facebook Live for those who are not ready or able to attend in-person worship.
+The 9am service is our Contemporary Service with the 4Jesus Band, and the 11am service is our Traditional Service with choir.
+The 11am service will be livestreamed on our YouTube Channel and Facebook Live for those who are not able to attend in-person worship.
 A list of our previous livestream recordings is available here.

 The Sacraments